Which Horizon Complete Recipes Get

-Horizon Complete Dog Food receives the Advisor’s above-average rating of 4 stars.
+Horizon Complete Dog Food receives the Advisor’s top rating of 5 stars.

-Horizon Complete Large Breed Puppy was selected to represent the others in the line for this review.
+Horizon Complete Large Breed Adult was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content